 - Preheat oven to 350°F (177°C).
 Line the bottom and sides of a 9-inch square baking pan (8-inch is too small) with parchment paper, leaving an overhang on the sides to lift the finished bars out (makes cutting easier!).
 Set aside.

-- For the Crust: In a food processor or blender, pulse the whole Oreos into a fine crumb.
+- For the Crust: In a food processor or blender, pulse the whole Oreos into a fine crumb—you should get about 2 cups of crumbs.
 Stir the cookie crumbs and melted butter together in a medium size bowl.
 Press tightly into the bottom of the lined baking pan.
 Pre-bake for 8 minutes.
 Remove from the oven and set aside.
 Leave oven on.

 - For the Filling: Melt the chopped white chocolate in a double boiler or the microwave.
 If using the microwave: place the white chocolate in a medium heat-proof bowl.
 Melt in 20 second increments in the microwave, stirring after each increment until completely melted and smooth.
 Let the warm chocolate cool as you work on the other cheesecake filling ingredients.
 You can place it in the refrigerator, but just don’t let it solidify!